Wisconsin Cheddar: It Doesn’t Get Any Better

 Food and Wine Pairings with Cheddar

-Apples, or course…plus pears, onions, tomatoes, dried fruits, nuts, and a wide variety of sausages and crackers.
+Foods: Apples, of course…plus pears, onions, tomatoes, dried fruits, nuts, and a wide variety of sausages and crackers.

 Comments (10)